jockmac22/javascript-dots/README.md

 ##Known Issues

+I wrote this code on a whim, and in less than a day, and I haven't had much time to commit to it since then.
+So, inevitably, there are issues.
+Here are the ones I can identify that I hope to fix soon.

-There is a known issue with dots near the boundaries of each sector not acknowledging other dots during collision detection, which allow dots to pass through each other instead of bouncing.
-Until it's fixed, I will refer to it at the "Ghost Dot Feature".
+1. There is a known issue with dots near the boundaries of each sector not acknowledging other dots during collision detection, which allow dots to pass through each other instead of bouncing.
+Until it's fixed, I will refer to it at the "Ghost Dot" Feature.
+2. When two dots have a shallow collision vector, they don't reflect as expected and create a "sticky" effect for a brief moment.
+I call this the "Sticky Dot" Feature.